 Carnival purists may scoff at the idea of eating king cake before Twelfth Night (January 6), the official beginning of Carnival, but if you’ve got a craving, you can get a seasonal version from Haydel’s Bakery.
 The famous Manny Randazzo King Cakes are also a great option if you want to indulge your Mardi Gras sweet-tooth at Christmastime.

-Another Carnival tradition crossing over into the holidays (that’s a little less controversial than an off-season king cake) is the annual Children’s Hospital New Orleans Holiday Parade.
+Another Carnival tradition crossing over into the holidays (that’s a little less controversial than an off-season king cake) is the annual Manning Family Children’s Holiday Parade.
 In a city that is always in countdown mode to Mardi Gras, it’s a welcome sight to see the streets filled with people genuinely enjoying this time and place.
-The Children’s Hospital New Orleans Holiday Parade rolls on Saturday, Dec.
-7. It will include traditional carnival-style floats with riders with the addition of enormous helium balloons, à la the Macy’s Thanksgiving parade.
+The Manning Family Children’s Holiday Parade rolls on the first Saturday in December at 11 a.m..
+It includes traditional Mardi Gras-style floats with riders and throws, plus enormous helium balloons, à la the Macy’s Thanksgiving parade.
 The parade is followed by an after-party celebration in Lafayette Square.

-9. We have plenty of unique holiday traditions.
+8. We have plenty of unique holiday traditions…

 From Mr. Bingle – the city’s official holiday mascot – to Réveillon meals and bonfires for Papa Nöel, New Orleans has plenty of holiday traditions that reflect its unique history and diverse population.
 No matter what part of the city you’re in, the holiday season sure is special in New Orleans.